The Benefits Of Using Technology In Learning

 Changing Roles For Student And Teacher

-With information easily available on the internet, the teacher’s role as a subject expert becomes less critical.
+With information easily available online, the teacher’s role as a subject expert becomes less critical.
 It’s the ability to guide students through these volumes of information that really matters in modern education.

 At the same time, finding the most effective ways of learning from different sources together with students makes teachers co-learners rather than the sole source of knowledge.
 And this is exactly the behavior that can inspire students and encourage them to study beyond the curriculum.
 It might look like teachers are losing control, but in fact, these new approaches build real trust and respect within the class.